 Polysaccharides, like starch and fiber, are complex carbs which are just chains of simple carbs.
 Starch is a long chain of glucose, which will eventually be broken down into their individual molecules.
-Once it’s broken down, the glucose enters our cells (with the help of insulin) and is either used immediately for energy or stored in our bodies as glycogen.
+Once it’s broken down, the glucose, one of our monosaccharides, enters our cells (with the help of insulin) and is either used immediately for energy or stored in our bodies as glycogen.
 If our glycogen stores are filled to the max from, say, eating an entire bag of potato chips while sitting on the couch, and therefore taking in more energy (calories) than you’re expending . . . well, that glucose will instead be stored in your body as fatty tissue.
 Fat.

 Plants store carbs, too, in the form of fiber.
 Fiber is to plants as glycogen is to humans.
 The great thing about fiber is that humans lack the enzyme necessary to break it down into glucose, so it can’t provide energy (calories!), but it does provide other benefits for our digestion, such as keeping you regular and clinging to excess glucose and cholesterol and preventing their absorption.
 Cool!